sinonjs/nise/README.md

 This module has been extracted from [Sinon.JS][sinon] and can be used standalone.

-## Work in progress

-This is very much a work in progress and should not be used for anything just yet

 ## Fake `XMLHttpRequest`

 Provides a fake implementation of `XMLHttpRequest` and provides